 Nordstrom was, until the first of January, manager of the local agency of the Singer Sewing Machine Company at 1221 Park Street with his wife and little daughter at the home T.M.
 Edmunds, 2930 Central Avenue.
 His wife assisted him in his work at the machine agency and the daughter attended Wilson Grammar School.
 Nordstrom, after retiring from the management of the local office of the Singer Machine Company at the first of the year, aided his successor for a week in obtaining an insight into the business.
 Nordstrom and Campbell had arranged to settle in Seattle and take charge of an agency for the Domestic Sewing Machine Company.
 When the Nordstrom’s left the Edmunds home Saturday morning at 8am, they gave Mrs. Edmunds to understand that they might go north and also that they might return to Alameda.
 They did not tell Mrs. Edmunds whether they intended to take their daughter with them, but Mrs. Edmunds believes that the little girl was a passenger on the Valencia.”

-NORDSTROM, MRS, 2nd Class passenger for Seattle, travelling with her husband and their 8 year old daughter Marguerite, though she does not appear on the Valencia’s passenger list.
+Mary Nordstrom was a second class passenger for Seattle, travelling with her husband and their 8 year old daughter Marguerite, though she does not appear on the Valencia’s passenger list.
 Connor from Turret raft confirmed “Mrs. Nostrum and child drowned”.
 26 Jan daily Colonist p8

-NORDSTROM, Marguerite, 8-year-old daughter, not registered on the Valencia’s passenger list.
+Marguerite Nordstrom, 8-year-old daughter, not registered on the Valencia’s passenger list.
 Mrs. Edmunds(landlord) believes that the little girl was a passenger on the Valencia.
 Connor from Turret raft confirmed “Mrs. Nostrum and child drowned”.

-Frank Novoch, second class passenger for Tacoma.
+Frank Novoch was a second class passenger for Tacoma.

-88 OGLE, William and Wife and 4 Children - LOST
+88. William Ogle and Wife and 4 Children - LOST

 William Ogle was a passenger on the Valencia, travelling with his wife and four children.
 Hancock(Turret Island survivor chief cook) 26 Jan Daily Colonist p8: He says he knew the following passengers and thinks they are gone: Mr. and Mrs. Ogle, with four children.
 When he left the parents and their children were gone but one little boy was still aboard.
 Quartermaster Tarpey identified the bodies of the two Ogle children.
 3 Feb 1906 Victoria Daily Times p1